shshen-closer/TOP1-for-task-2-in-the-NeurIPS-2020-Education-Challenge/README.md

 This is the top1 solution in task 2 of the NeurIPS 2020 Education Challenge

+Firstly, download the data from the competiton website, then run following code in order:

 1. data preprocess

 question_meata_change.py: reindex the knowledge tags (knowledge concepts)